VaidehiS-Epi/hello-world/README.md

 # hello-world
-My first lesson on creating a repository
+This is my first lesson on creating a repository

-Hello all,
-I ahve no idea what I am doing and why I am complicating my life by learnign this new tool
+I have no idea what I am doing and why I am complicating my life by learning this new tool